-In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation" (Topic 718): Scope of Modification Accounting ("ASU 2017-09").
-The new guidance clarifies when a change to the terms or conditions of a share based payment award must be accounted for as a modification.
+In May 2017, the FASB issued ASU 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting ("ASU 2017-09").
+The new guidance clarifies when a change to the terms or conditions of a share-based payment award must be accounted for as a modification.
 ASU 2017-09 is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017, with early adoption permitted.
-ASU 2017-09 is effective for the Company in the first quarter of its fiscal 2019.
-The Company does not expect the adoption of this standard to have a significant impact on its financial results when adopted.
+The Company adopted ASU 2017-09 in the first quarter of fiscal 2019.
+The adoption of ASU 2017-09 did not have a significant impact on its consolidated financial statements.

-No other accounting pronouncements recently issued or newly effective have had or are expected to have a material impact on the Company's consolidated financial statements.
+No other accounting pronouncements recently issued or newly effective have had, or are expected to have, a material impact on the Company's consolidated financial statements.